Linaro/website/_posts/current/blog/2021-05-17-many-uses-of-qemu.md

 ---
 layout: post
 title: The many and varied uses of QEMU
-description: QEMU is a versatile virtual machine monitor (VMM) and emulator that is used extensively by Linaro and it's members.
-While most people may be familiar with it's use in hardware virtualisation it's emulation capabilities enable all sorts of development.
-This blog gives an overview of some of the engineering enabled by QEMU throughout Linaro and beyond.
+description: " This blog gives an overview of some of the engineering enabled by QEMU throughout Linaro and beyond."
 date: 2021-05-18 09:00:00
 image: /assets/images/content/code-background_1.jpg
 tags: